 Home to breathtaking Appalachian views and some of the most beautiful beaches in the world, plus everything in between––North Carolina is a melting pot of rural farming communities to bustling financial centers and family-centered suburbs to quaint southern towns.
 In the past two decades, however, North Carolina has put itself on the map, graduating from rural tobacco state to a global hub for innovation, research, and groundbreaking technologies in areas such as healthcare, business, computers and technology, medicine, and more.

 North Carolina: Diversity and Responsibility in Higher Education

 North Carolina is home to Research Triangle Park, one of the largest and oldest research and technology parks in the world.
-The park covers over 7000 acres with 250 business and over 50,000 employees, all working to produce some of the most innovative and ground breaking research and technologies the world has to offer today.
+The park covers over 7000 acres with 250 businesses and over 50,000 employees, all working to produce some of the most innovative and groundbreaking research and technologies the world has to offer today.
 Therefore, colleges and universities in North Carolina have a commitment to keep up with the innovative research that comes out of Research Triangle Park.
-Schools like Duke University, UNC Chapel Hill, North Carolina State University, and other private institutions, aim to combine academics with hands on real-world experience or research opportunities in order to retain graduates who can contribute their imaginations and innovations to industry in the state.
+Schools like Duke University, UNC-Chapel Hill, North Carolina State University, and other private institutions, aim to combine academics with hands-on real-world experience or research opportunities in order to retain graduates who can contribute their imaginations and innovations to the industry in the state.

 North Carolina’s Public and Private Colleges

 With one of the most prolific systems of higher education in the nation, states across America turn to North Carolina as a leader in organization management for state university systems.
 The North Carolina University System is comprised of 17 well-known public universities that span the state, including the University of Chapel Hill which, founded in 1795, was the nation’s first public university.